Support for non parent carers

 Child Care Subsidy helps with the cost of approved child care.
 You may be eligible if you have at least 14% care and are responsible for paying child care fees for the child.

 Additional Child Care Subsidy gives some families extra assistance with the cost of approved child care.
-You may be able to get an additional subsidy if you're:
+You may be able to get an additional subsidy if you're any of the following:

 - a grandparent or great grandparent

-- transitioning from certain income support payments to work, or
+- transitioning from certain income support payments to work

 Family Tax Benefit helps with the costs of raising or caring for children.
 You may be eligible if you’re the carer of your birth child, grandchild, foster child or adopted child.